Redmi 9C: Processor and GPU

 The smartphones feature a MediaTek Helio G35 SoC with PowerVR GE8320 GPU.

 Battery

-The battery has a capacity of 5000 mAh.
+All smartphones received a battery capacity of 5000 mAh.

 Camera

 The Redmi 9C, POCO C3, and POCO C31 feature a triple rear camera setup consisting of a 13MP, wide-angle lens with phase-detection autofocus and a 2MP, macro lens and depth sensor.
 The Redmi 9C NFC, Indian Redmi 9, and Redmi 9 Activ lack the macro lens.

 All smartphones in this series have a 5MP, wide-angle front-facing camera.

 Both the rear and front cameras on all models can record video at 1080p resolution at 30 fps.

 Display

 The devices have a 6.53" IPS LCD screen with an HD+ (1600 × 720 pixels) resolution, a 20:9 aspect ratio, 269 ppi pixel density, and a teardrop notch for the front camera.